 - Corrective actions to be implemented

 - Rectification process

 - Closure of the case

-With NCR as a document for detailing any issue or discrepancy found in current processes, tracking the cause of the non-conformance, as well as recording any corrective actions that need to be taken to rectify the discrepancy, the items that can be found in one can vary depending on the business or industry that the organization belongs to.
-The most common items that can be found be on a NCR are the following:
+Non-conformance reports serve as a document for detailing any issue or discrepancy found in current processes, tracking the cause of the non-conformance, as well as recording any corrective actions that need to be taken to rectify the discrepancy.

 - Product name and description